verse-commons/verse-commons/README.md

 # Verse Commons

-> Common functionality that Verse is currently missing
+> Common functionality that Verse is currently missing or frequently requested

 ## Using These Files